viaacode/teamleader2db/README.md

 Login into teamleader and paste code callback link in browser: https://app.teamleader.eu/oauth2/authorize?client_id=75bd9426f541ea9be95142476c458023&response_type=code&redirect_uri=https://teamleader.sitweb.eu/oauth&state=qas_secret_state
 ```

-This means you need to login into teamleader.eu with an admin account and then paste the following link in your browser.
+This means you need to login into teamleader.eu with an admin account and then paste the above link in your browser.
 Then the teamleader server will make a call to the redirect_uri specified which must match the one specified on the integration page and here you will see the code that is passed.